doronhorwitz/Defertial/README.md

     * type: mixed
     * description: delayed functions can return values.
 If a delayed function returns a value, it will be made available to the next delayed function in this parameter.
+* **isInDefertialQueue:**
+    * type: boolean
+    * description: this will always be `true` and is just a means to allow a delayed function to check if it is being run within a Defertial queue, affectively allowing for duck-typing `this`.

 A Defertial instance's `.run()` method takes 2 arguments: